gbeckers/Darr/README.rst

    :target: https://travis-ci.org/gjlbeckers-uu/dArray

-dArray is a Python library for storing numeric data arrays in a format that is open, simple, and self-explanatory.
+dArray is a Python library for storing numeric data arrays in a way that is open, simple, and self-explanatory.
 It also enables fast memory-mapped read/write access to such disk-based data, the ability to append data, and the flexible use of metadata.
 It is primarily designed for scientific use cases, when long-term and tool-independent accessibility of data arrays is of